NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-hami.md

 - ❓ means unknown
 - 👋 means not necessary any more

 In summary, both TensorFusion and HAMi offer fractional GPU and distributed scheduler in Kubernetes.
-While TensorFusion offers more features such as virtualization, oversubscription, GPU remote sharing, GPU live migration etc. HAMi supports more GPU vendors.
+While TensorFusion offers more features, HAMi supports more GPU vendors.

 As for the Fractional GPU feature, there are also design differences, HAMi uses percentage based limit unit, while TensorFusion uses FP16 TFlops.
 Percentage-based way can lead to unpredictable behaviors, because 1% of GPU card 5 years ago has huge difference with 1% of GPU card today.

-Technically, Both HAMi and TensorFusion are using Golang for Kubernetes layer, while in virtualization layer, HAMi is written in C, TensorFusion is written in Rust and C++.
+**Technically**, Both HAMi and TensorFusion are using Golang for Kubernetes layer, while in virtualization layer, HAMi is written in C, TensorFusion is written in Rust and C++.

+There are also some fundamental differences.
+HAMi hooks libcuda and injects it to Pods through a special Kubernetes DevicePlugin, while TensorFusion solely depends on Pod mutation webhook, HAMi just hooks libcuda for mem and launchKernel limit, while TensorFusion implements whole GPU device virtualization and remoting.

 ### Deploy & Usage

 HAMi offers Helm deployment, while TensorFusion provides a more user-friendly console to deploy and manage GPU clusters.

-TensorFusion's deployment architecture is simpler than HAMi, it doesn't require Kubernetes Device Plugin and offers full-fledged control plane to operator the GPU/NPU cluster for both community and commercial users.
+TensorFusion's deployment architecture is simpler than HAMi, it doesn't require Kubernetes Device Plugin nor Kubernetes Scheduler Plugin, and offers full-fledged control plane to operator the GPU/NPU cluster for both community and commercial users.

+Here is the usage comparison:

 ```yaml
 # HAMI